A four-year full-time degree in Visual Art opened doors for Paul from setting up an artist-led exhibition space to awards and exhibitions.

-Paul Hallahan graduated from WIT in 2011 with a BA (Hons) in Visual Art.
-While completing his studies he set up an art space in Waterford which he continued to run for another year before working in various art institutions and museums in Ireland before focussing fully on his art practice in 2015.
+Paul Hallahan recently graduated from SETU with a BA (Hons) in Visual Art.
+While completing his studies he set up an art space in Waterford which he continued to run for another year before working in various art institutions and museums in Ireland before focussing fully on his art practice.

-I have exhibited widely over the past number of years and in 2018 won the Golden Fleece Award.
+I have exhibited widely over the past number of years.
+In 2018 I won the Golden Fleece Award.
 In 2019 I had a two-person exhibition in the dlr Lexicon Gallery in February, this exhibition travelled to Cork, Waterford and Belfast throughout 2019.
-In October 2020 I had a solo exhibition in the Roscommon Arts Centre and in December exhibited in a two-person exhibition at The Complex (Dublin) titled “Everybody Knows.
+In October 2020 I had a solo exhibition in the Roscommon Arts Centre and in December of this year I exhibited in a two-person exhibition at The Complex (Dublin) titled “Everybody Knows."

-During my time at WIT I was part of a few students’ exhibitions around the city before I started working with the local arts office in opening an artist led space called SOMA.
-I ran the gallery from 2009 - 2011 and the faculty of WIT were such a huge support and help to me at this time.
-They introduced me to artists and curators from around Ireland and helped me with a number of exhibitions.
-I was also really happy to help exhibit some other students work and faculties work while I ran the gallery.
+During my time at SETU, I was part of a few students’ exhibitions around the city before I started working with the local arts office in opening an artist-led space called GOMA.
+I ran the gallery for three years and the faculty of SETU was such a huge support and help to me at this time.
+They introduced me to artists and curators from around Ireland and helped me with several exhibitions.
+I was also really happy to help exhibit some other students' work and faculty's work while I ran the gallery.